fleetdm/fleet/docs/Using-Fleet/Adding-hosts.md

 [osquery_host_identifier](../Deploying/Configuration.md#osquery-host-identifier)), the new
 installation should appear as the same host in the Fleet UI.
 If other settings are used, duplicate entries will appear in the Fleet UI.
-The older entries can be automatically cleaned up with the host expiration functionality configured in the application settings (UI or fleetctl).
+The older entries can be automatically cleaned up with the host expiration functionality configured in Settings > Organization settings > Advanced (UI or fleetctl).

 ## Grant full disk access to osquery on macOS
 macOS does not allow applications to access all system files by default.
 If you are using MDM, which